A lawn edger won’t start when it doesn’t get sufficient air, fuel, and spark.

 This post may include affiliate links.
 Purchases made through these links may provide a commission for us, at no extra cost to you.
 As an Amazon Associate, we earn from qualifying purchases.

-13 Reasons Your Edger Will Not Start (Fix It Now)
+13 Reasons Your Lawn Edger Won’t Start (Fix It Now)

 The engine requires clean air to start and run.
 To get clean air, an air filter is used to prevent dirt and debris from entering the air intake.
 When the filter isn’t changed out regularly, it can become plugged and not allow air to pass through the filter.